 We are a small team of volunteers who deliver dramatised stories from the Bible to children in school.
 Over the last 2 years we have gone into several schools in Wednesbury but, as our larger team of volunteers lost members as a result of jobs, illness etc, we have had to reduce the number of schools we visit to make it more manageable.
 One of our regular schools is St John's C of E Primary Academy and another is Old Park Primary School.
 We are always made very welcome and value the relationship we have built up over time.
 In addition, Marg has gone into a nursery to read short simplified Bible stories to the children.

 Bible Society filming During the summer of 2017 we were privileged to be chosen to be filmed by the Bible Society.
 As a result of this we are featured in a training video and training materials, banners and the Open the Book newsletter.
 More recently we were approached by Premier Christian magazine who wanted to included the team's activities in their 'Diary of a Church' article.
+Here is a link to the YouTube film.

 Here are some Tweets from the Bible Society Twitter account about Open the Book.
 They feature images and what we said during the filming we did with them and a quote from one of the pupils.